tvumcc/fractal-factory/README.md

 # Fractal Factory

 This project was initially created for my high school CS3 class.
-You can navigate tweak the parameters of multiple different fractals, 2D and 3D alike.
+You can navigate and tweak the parameters of multiple different fractals, 2D and 3D alike.

 ## Gallery
 ![Screenshot of Julia Set in Fractal Factory](images/julia_set.png)